opendcs/opendcs/docs/source/resources-algorithms.rst

 manipulation or transformations.
 For example, the average algorithm (AverageAlgorithm)can be used to create a daily or monthly time series from an hourly or daily time series, respectively.
-In addition to simple arithmetic, or transformations, there are some set defined hydrologic specific algorithms that are commonly used in water management.
+In addition to simple arithmetic and transformations, there are some specific algorithms that are commonly used in water resources management.
 For example the incremental precipitation algorithm (IncrementalPrecip) can be called upon to calculate an incremental precipitation time series from a cumulative precipitation time series.
 Additionally there are